microsoft/vscode-jupyter/README.md

 ## Notebook support

-The Jupyter Extension uses the built-in notebook support from VS code.
+The Jupyter Extension uses the built-in notebook support from VS Code.
 This UI gives a number of advantages to users of notebooks:

 -   Editor extensions can load inside of each cell.
 This means linting, semantic colorization, keyboard navigation, code lenses and more work in notebook cells.
 -   Intellisense is provided just like for other documents.
 Each cell is a code editor in of itself, so intellisense behaves like any other code file.